pqrs-org/Karabiner-VirtualHIDDevice-archived/README.md

 Execute the following instructions in Terminal.

-1. Install VirtualHIDManager.kext by `make install` in the top directory.
+1. Install VirtualHIDDevice.kext by `make install` in the top directory.
 2. `cd example/virtual_pointing_example`
 3. `make`
 4. `make run`